How Much Does Skylight Installation Cost in 2026?

 If you already have a skylight, watch for these warning signs:

-- !Condensation between glass panes -- the seal has failed and the insulating gas has leaked out
+- !Condensation between glass panes — the seal has failed and the insulating gas has escaped

-- !Yellowed or discolored glazing -- UV damage has degraded the acrylic or polycarbonate
+- !Yellowed or discolored glazing — UV damage has degraded the acrylic or polycarbonate lens

-- !Difficult to open or close -- mechanical failure in venting skylights
+- !Difficult to open or close — mechanical failure in the venting mechanism

-- !Noticeable drafts -- the seal or weatherstripping has deteriorated
+- !Noticeable drafts or cold spots — the seal or weatherstripping has deteriorated

 Common Skylight Installation Mistakes to Avoid